-Finally, the Minister holds circa.71 per cent. shareholding of AIB Group plc, and through the AIB Bank Relationship Framework could exert a significant level of influence over the Group.
+Finally, the Minister holds a circa 71 per cent. shareholding in the Group, and through the AIB Relationship Framework, could exert a significant level of influence over the Group.
 Under the AIB Relationship Framework, while the authority and responsibility for strategy and commercial policies (including business plans and budgets) and the conduct of the Group's day-to-day operations rests in all cases with the AIB Board and its management team, AIB Group plc, and, where relevant, AIB Bank are required, in connection with certain specified aspects of the Group's activities, to consult with the Minister.
 The AIB Relationship Framework also grants the Minister the right, at all times, to nominate up to two non-executive directors for appointment to the AIB Board.